VictortheGreat7/shells/README.md

 ## Files

-- `main.c`: Contains the main function for the shell program, as well as several utility functions for handling input and executing commands.
+- `shell.c`: Contains the main function for the shell program, as well as several utility functions for handling input and executing commands.
 - `main.h`: Header file for the main program, containing function prototypes and definitions of data structures used in the program.

 ## Functions